tomsauv/MinION_BMC_Genomics_2019/README.md

   3. Flow cell yield (in Gbp).

-Interested users may easily add/subsitute their data and run the script to place their flow cell output in context.
+Interested users may easily add/subsitute their data and run the script to examine their flow cell output.

 ![Screenshot](MinION_metaplot.png)